E1011 Labs walks-through the ABCs in growing hemp

 1. Getting Started

-The first and foremost thing that must be done before planting any crop is to check the soil where the hemp seeds are to be planted.
-A simple soil test will suffice.
+The first thing that must be done before planting any crop is to check the soil where the seeds will be planted – a simple soil test will suffice.
 When that is done, if everything checks out and the soil contains the favorable amount of minerals, then you should move on to the next step of making a proper plan for soil rotation.

-Like any other plant, it is essential to feed the soil rather than feeding the crop and to do that, you need a proper soil rotation cycle:
+Like any other plant, it is essential to feed the soil.
+The best way to do that is with a proper soil rotation cycle:

 - Year 1: Plant hemp seeds for harvesting.